EvanFarris/TeggleBot/README.md

 After inviting the bot to the server, use /follow to get notifications.
 [Example Command](https://i.imgur.com/HB67Xlw.png)

 Fields
-	-url(Required): The url of the streamer you want to follow (ex: https://twitch.tv/teggledev) -disc_channel(Required): The Discord channel you want to send stream notifications to.
+- url(Required): The url of the streamer you want to follow (ex: https://twitch.tv/teggledev)
+- disc_channel(Required): The Discord channel you want to send stream notifications to.
-	-message: The message to be sent with the notification, you can mention roles, @everyone, etc.
+- message: The message to be sent with the notification, you can mention roles, @everyone, etc.
-	-image: A url that directly links to an image to show with the notification.
+- image: A url that directly links to an image to show with the notification.

 The Bot will reply with [a message that looks like this](https://i.imgur.com/90UZvwe.png), you will have 15 seconds to confirm that this is the correct streamer (click the blue header to open the channel), before it expires, and you will have to re-enter the command.